-Teachers and Students Take Lessons Learned at PLTW Summit 2016 Back to School
+Using Lessons Learned at PLTW Summit 2016 at School

 Students, teachers, and administrators who participated in PLTW Summit 2016 are wrapping up the school year.
 PLTW President and CEO Vince Bertram had the opportunity to visit some of those students at their own schools to see how their experience in Indianapolis rolled over into the remaining school days.